laktek/SugarlessJS/README.md

   Note: `after` callback will only invoke if all functions in the given context finish execution.
 Returning a value will automatically marks a function as executed.
 If a function returns nothing, you need to explicitly call `sugarless.done()` to mark the function as executed.

-* You can provide an optional `error` function to handle exceptions that occurs in context queue.
+* You can provide an optional `error` function to handle exceptions that occurs in context chain.

   ```javascript
     $_({}, {error: function(){ console.log("An error occurred.") } })(